mulesoft-catalyst/mule-authentication-util-api-v1/README.md

 # Solution Overview

-Please refer to the following article in Catalyst that explains how this API works within the overall solution: https://wiki.corp.mulesoft.com/pages/viewpage.action?pageId=67707707
+Please refer to the article "Enable Open ID Connect Using Grant Type client_crendentials with MuleSoft and Salesforce as IDP" in Catalyst Knowledge Hub (https://catalyst.mulesoft.com) that explains how this API works within the overall solution.

 # Setup